ogmini/Notepad-Windowstate-Buffer/README.md

  - Delimiter?
 (0x00)
  - CRC 32 of all the previous bytes starting from the sequence number
  - Slackspace as tabs are removed/closed
-   - Prior CRC32, Coords, Active Tab, GUIDs can be recovered potentially
+   - Prior CRC32, Coords, partial Active Tab, and partial GUID can be recovered potentially
+   - This data will get super munged over time